department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 The studies don't give us a holistic view of how people will understand the nomenclature once both topics *and* audience labels are applied.
 It's likely that having both labels on a single article will help someone understand the purpose of the content.

-## Key Findings

-These findings take data from both participant groups into consideration.
+## Key findings across both participant groups

-### Audience Labels
+1. We can confidently move forward with the majority of audience labels we've proposed; there are two adjustments to consider.
+[Details](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md#we-can-confidently-move-forward-with-the-majority-of-audience-labels-weve-proposed-there-are-two-adjustments-to-consider)
+2. We should consider adding a secondary audience label to help surface content to all applicable audiences.
+[Details](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md#we-should-consider-adding-a-secondary-audience-label-to-help-surface-content-to-all-applicable-audiences)
+3. The list of audience labels we've come up with matches the mental model of Veteran and SME participants.
+[Details](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md#the-list-of-audience-labels-weve-come-up-with-matches-the-mental-model-of-veteran-and-sme-participants)
+4.

+#### Details

+---

-#### We can confidently move forward with the majority of audience labels we've proposed; there are two adjustments to consider.
+#### 1. We can confidently move forward with the majority of audience labels we've proposed; there are two adjustments to consider.

 Across both participant groups, people mapped the majority of articles the way we expected.
 This validates that we're on the right track with the nomenclature we've selected, and don't need to make changes to most of the audience labels.